WCCWCC/test_all/wifi_coexist.md

   60-  63 sec       0.33 Mbits/sec
 ```

+Meanwhile, you can use the Bluetooth function during the whole process, for example, controlling the LED indicator on your board.

+> Note:
+>
+> 1. Please use the correct serial port number for connecting your board when entering commands in your serial port tool;
+> 2. Your PC and board should connect to the same Wi-Fi network;

-# 3. Project Structure
+# Project Directory

-The folder `ble_mesh_wifi_coexist` contains the following files and subfolders:
+The `ble_mesh_wifi_coexist` demo contains the following files and subfolders:

 ```
 $ tree examples/bluetooth/ble_mesh/ble_mesh/ble_mesh_wifi_coexist